 State maintained faith schools and academies are one of the ways in which parents are able to exercise choice over their child's education.
 The number of Muslim faith schools is negligible in comparison to faith schools accounting for around 0.06% of the total number state maintained faith schools.
-An FOI in 2010 revealed the number of Muslim faith schools to be 1113, this figure rose to 26 in a more recent FOI request from 2012.14
+An FOI in 2010 revealed the number of Muslim faith schools to be 1118, this figure rose to 26 in an FOI request from 2012.19